gonggqing/zebrafish_detection/README.md

 ![results](https://user-images.githubusercontent.com/57084033/177250653-fbf07d17-8ba5-4be0-838c-360d66022691.png)

 ## Developer comments
-We will continually update this repository and add more images to our library, if you want to use this work, please cite our [research article].
+We will continually update this repository and add more images to our library, if you want to use this work, please cite our [research article]().